Market Basket Analysis using R and Neural Designer

 Because the neuronal network of this problem is very complex, 169 inputs 25 neurons in the hidden layer and 169 outputs, the following image represents what would be a neural network if the study was with the 20 most influence variables.

 The next step to carry out is to train the neural network mentioned above.
-For this purpose we apply Quasi-Newton method to obtain a good model that will recommends us the shopping basket more suitable for customer.
+For this purpose we apply Quasi-Newton method to obtain a good model that will recommend us the shopping basket more suitable for customer.
 To know the types of algorithms that can be used to train a neural network you can read 5 algorithms to train a neural network.

 Deploy the recommendation system